crowdsourcing-class/crowdsourcing-class.github.io/syllabus.md

 #####Reading
 	- "The Wisdom of Crowds" Chapter 0 - Introduction
 	- "The Wisdom of Crowds" Chapter 1 - The Wisdom of Crowds
-	- ["Human Computation: A Survey and Taxonomy of a Growing Field"](readings/downloads/intro/QuinnAndBederson.pdf) by researchers out of University of Maryland
 	- ["Harnessing Crowds: Mapping the Genome of Collective Intelligence"](readings/downloads/intro/MaloneEtAl.pdf) by researchers out of MIT and Boston University
 	- The [Wired article](readings/downloads/intro/Wired.pdf) which coined the phrase "Crowdsourcing"